Virginia: An Ideal State for Business

-Virginia is # 4 on Forbes’ Best State for Business because the Commonwealth has everything businesses need to prosper.
-When business is willing to invest in Virginia and our workers, the Commonwealth is willing to support business through targeted investments that provide immediate returns and long-term benefits for Virginia citizens.
+Virginia is #6 on Forbes’ Best States for Business list because the Commonwealth offers state incentives that businesses need to prosper.
+When businesses are willing to invest in Virginia and our workers, the Commonwealth is willing to support business through targeted investments that provide immediate returns and long-term benefits for Virginia citizens.
 Below is a sample of incentives and credits available to eligible firms relocating to or expanding in Virginia.
 Visit the Virginia Economic Development Partnership or Request a Meeting with the Lynchburg Office of Economic Development to learn more.

 The Governor’s Opportunity Fund (GOF) is a discretionary incentive available to the Governor to secure a business location or expansion project for Virginia.
 Grants are awarded to localities on a local matching basis with the expectation that the grant will result in a favorable location decision for the Commonwealth.